hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ### Visualizing Counts Data

-We can visualize the number of counts per bin, both as a distribution and layered on top of the tissue image.
+We can visualize the number of UMI and gene counts per bin, both as a distribution and layered on top of the tissue image.
 Let's start with a violin plot to look at the distribution of UMI counts and gene counts.
 The input is our post-filtered dataset.

 We see that both distributions have a similar peak but that the nUMI distribution has a much longer tail.
 This is expected, because while the small physical size of the bins means that most genes will be detected only once or twice, a minority of bins under very transcriptionally active cells may exhibit multiple transcriptions of the same gene.